local-projects/ofxApp/ReadMe.md

 ### 2.4 Maintenance Mode

-Sometimes you just need to keep an installation off because of extraordinary reasons (ie some hardware is missing, cms is down, etc). _ofxApp_ makes it easy to set a placeholder message on screen when the installation needs maintenance.
+Sometimes you just need to keep an installation off because of extraordinary reasons (ie some hardware is missing, CMS is down, etc). _ofxApp_ makes it easy to set a placeholder message on screen when the installation needs maintenance.
 Inside the config file ```bin/data/ofxAppSettings.json``` there is a section named "MaintenanceMode" (in ```App/MaintenanceMode``` ).

 The config file should be pretty self-explanatory; just set "enabled" to true to make the app skip all init & CMS steps and jump straight into the "Maintenance Mode" screen at startup.